 Gender-Inclusive housing is an environment where student housing is not restricted to traditional limitations of the gender binary.
 This housing option is ideal for students whose gender identification and/or gender expression varies from the standard paradigm and for students who believe that their gender should not factor into the decision of whom to live with.

 Transfer and Exchange Housing

 During the room draw process students may apply to be matched with a transfer or exchange student as their roommate.
 These students then are paired up in the summer with students who are accepted as either transfer or exchange students.
 This gives current Oxy students an opportunity to share their love of Oxy with new students coming in and gives them an opportunity to learn about a different area or culture as well.

 If you require a specific housing accommodation, you will need to register your request with the Disability Services Office.
-More information on how to register your request can be found here.
+More information on how to register your request.
 Our office does not make any decisions on these matters.